sd_uid_get_state, sd_uid_is_on_seat, sd_uid_get_sessions, sd_uid_get_seats, sd_uid_get_display — Determine login state of a specific Unix user ID

 Returned errors may indicate the following problems:

-Given field is not specified for the described user.
+The given field is not specified for the described user.

 The specified seat is unknown.